 Regarding energy stocks’ ability to guard against inflation, I would encourage anyone interested to read my recent article on inflation and value stocks, which touches on the topic, and which would be redundant to repeat here.

 Skeptical readers will be tempted to note that all of these examples are backward-looking.
 What about the future?
 Are oil and gas stocks doomed in a future fueled by renewable energies?

 Not necessarily.
 J.P.
 Morgan recently published an in-depth look at the future of energy, and discussed just how big of a dent renewables are projected to make in fossil fuel consumption.
-The short answer is that the impact should not be that great, at least over the next couple decades, with petroleum’s share of energy consumption projected to remain more or less constant, and natural gas’s share rising:
+The short answer is that the impact should not be that great, at least over the next couple decades, with petroleum’s share of energy consumption projected to remain more or less constant, and natural gas’s share rising (chart from JPM):